johnLitoBardinas/git-real/README.txt

 here is readme

-the cake is a lie!
+This 4:41 PM 7/19/2017

-This is the modification in the readme file
+This is the different commits